94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 * Indicate this list as MWMLIST
 * Count the total number of techniques shown (verify against table header if present)

+### STEP 3: Check if mitigation exists in the database
+* switch to Nebula Graph Studio
+* navigate to Console
+* make sure you are in ESP01 space
+* run the query like `MATCH (m:tMitreMitigation) WHERE id(m) IN ["M####"] RETURN id(m) AS mitigation;` where *"MXXXX"* is the input parementer for teh workflow
+* if the query output is not empty, proceed to step 4
+* if the query output is empty, create an nGQL query like this `INSERT VERTEX IF NOT EXISTS tMitreMitigation(Mitigation_ID, Mitigation_Name, Matrix, Description, Mitigation_Version) VALUES "MXXXX":("MXXXX", "<Mitigation_Name>", "Enterprise", "<Brief_description>", "<Mitigation_Version>");` where MXXXX is the imput parameter - mitigation ID, <Mitigation_name> - mitigation name, <Brief_description> - short description of the mitigation, <Mitigation_Version> - the version of teh mitigation, if available on MITRE mitigation web page, leave empty if none available.
+* Present the nGQL query for teh user to approve
+* Execute nGQl query for MXXXX tag creation after user approval

 ### STEP 4: Verify that techniques/subtechniques are present in the database
 * switch to Nebula Graph Studio
 * navigate to Console